Yemen Aftermath: Trump's First Military Raid Continues To Raise Questions

 Taissi said he counted about 28 bodies.
 Abdelraouf was among the dead, as was his brother, Sultan, and a tribal sheikh named Saif al-Jawfi.

-In Washington, White House Press Secretary Sean Spicer said the raid — which he called "very, very well thought out and executed" — had yielded valuable intelligence about al-Qaida in the Arabian Peninsula (AQAP).
+In Washington, White House press secretary Sean Spicer said the raid — which he called "very, very well thought out and executed" — had yielded valuable intelligence about al-Qaida in the Arabian Peninsula.

 The local witnesses disputed that, saying the special operations troops never entered any buildings to take any computers or documents.